Ranked choice voting history

-A one-week session developed the Minneapolis Method of hand counting ballots at the precinct level.
-Using the Minneapolis Method, hand counting a 70,000 voter turnout for 22 offices would take 37 eight-hour shifts with 102 election judges serving as counters and data entry staff.
-This new method would assure seating elected candidates on time.
+During a one-week session, the City developed the Minneapolis Method of hand counting ballots at the precinct level.
+Using the Minneapolis Method, hand counting a 70,000 voter turnout for 22 offices would take us 37 eight-hour shifts with 102 election judges serving as counters and data entry staff.
+This new method assures we can seat elected candidates on time.

 As part of the one-week session, the City:

 - Created a RCV training plan for election judges.

 - Hired an organization to conduct a impartial survey of voters, candidates, and election workers about implementation.